shadoxxhd/more-quality-scaling/README.md

 - Epic: 47.5k
 - Legendary: 62.5k

+### Rocket Silos

+Silo door opening speed, rocket rising speed and launch speed are affected by quality (+30% per level; effect identical to QualityRockets, but can apply to modded rocket silos).

+### Roboports

+Makes quality affect charging station count.

 #### Configuration

 Each of these changes can be enabled (default) or disabled in the mod startup settings.

+### Credits
+Based on the mod "More Quality Uses" by Maya_XTG, and incorporating the changes from "QualityRockets" by Moterius